rlizzo/pyscience/20141001_SegmentationSimpleITK/SegmentationSimpleITK.md

 ### Anaconda Python
 Unfortunately, here's where the trouble starts.
 Alternative Python distros like the [Anaconda Python](https://store.continuum.io/cshop/anaconda/), [Enthought Python](https://www.enthought.com/products/epd/), [Enthought Canopy](https://www.enthought.com/products/canopy/), or even the OSX [MacPorts](https://www.macports.org/) and [Homebrew](http://brew.sh/) Python, have their own version of the Python interpreters and dynamic libraries.

-However, the aforementioned [SimpleITK wheels and eggs](http://www.simpleitk.org/SimpleITK/resources/software.html) are all compiled and linked against vanilla Python interpreters, and should you make the noob mistake of installing on of those in a non-vanilla environment, then upon importing that package you'll most likely get the following infamous error:
+However, the aforementioned [SimpleITK wheels and eggs](http://www.simpleitk.org/SimpleITK/resources/software.html) are all compiled and linked against vanilla Python interpreters, and should you make the noob mistake of installing one of those in a non-vanilla environment, then upon importing that package you'll most likely get the following infamous error:

 ```
 Fatal Python error: PyThreadState_Get: no current thread
-Abort trap: 6
 ```

 This issue, however, isn't exclusive to [SimpleITK](http://www.simpleitk.org/).
 Any package containing Python-bound C/C++ code compiled against a vanilla Python will most likely result in the above error if used in a different interpreter.
 Solution?
 To my knowledge you have one of three options:

 1. Compile the code yourself against the Python interpreter and dynamic library you're using.

 	That of course includes checking out the code, ensuring you already have (or even worse compile from source) whatever dependencies that package has, and build the whole thing yourself.
-If you're lucky it'll will just take a couple hours of tinkering.
-If not you can spend days trying to get the thing to compile without errors, repeating the same bloody procedure over and over and harassing people online for answers.
+If you're lucky, the source-code will come with CMake's Superbuild and the process will just take a couple hours of tinkering.
+If not, you can spend days trying to get the thing to compile without errors, repeating the same bloody procedure over and over and harassing people online for answers.

 	In the case of [SimpleITK](http://www.simpleitk.org/) there are instructions on how to do so under the 'Building using SuperBuild' under their [Getting Started page](http://www.itk.org/Wiki/SimpleITK/GettingStarted).
 However, a process like this typically assumes a working knowledge of [Git](http://git-scm.com/), [CMake](http://www.cmake.org/), and the structure of your non-vanilla Python distribution.